 You’re Not Interested in Growing or Acquiring New Skills

 Regardless of which field you work in, you’ll hardly make any progress if you fail to acquire new skills or improve on the ones you have.
 Failing to enhance your talents usually leads to one of two things.
 The first one, you’ll become easily replaceable.
 With the second one, you might end up quitting due to feeling stagnant.
 To make progress, you need to be ready to push yourself.
+Take a course.
+Read up on other successful people, such as Hussain al Nowais or an entrepreneur from history.
 Yes, you can’t learn everything at once, but you also can’t afford to learn anything at all.

 Not Having a Plan in Place